nerabits/Surge-Manual/others/misc-options.md

 ### show-error-page-for-reject

-Show an error webpage for REJECT policy if the request is a plain HTTP request.
+Show an error webpage for the REJECT policy if the request is a plain HTTP request.

 ### tun-excluded-routes